 Mirtazapine is rapidly absorbed and has an oral bioavailability of around 50%.
 About 85% of the drug is bound to plasma proteins in a reversible but nonspecific manner.
 Mirtazapine is metabolized in the liver by demethylation and then hydroxylation via the cytochrome P450 enzymes (more specifically CYP1A2, CYP2D6, and CYP3A4).
 One of its major metabolites is desmethylmirtazapine.

 There is no clear, established relationship between the plasma concentration of mirtazapine and its antidepressant effect, nor is there a known dose-effect relationship.
 The overall half-life of mirtazapine is approximately 20 to 40 hours.
-The drugs' elimination is around 15% in feces and the remaining 75% in urine.
+Drug elimination is around 15% in feces and the remaining 75% in urine.

 The currently recommended starting dose for mirtazapine is 15 mg per day, which patients can take without regard to meals, administered as a single dose of an orally disintegrating tablet, preferably in the evening just before sleep because of the common sedative effect of mirtazapine.
-In controlled clinical trials to establish the efficacy of mirtazapine in the management of major depressive disorder, the most effective range was determined to be around 15 to 45 mg per day.
-Although the exact relationship between the dose of mirtazapine and the satisfactory response in the management of major depressive disorder remains yet to be adequately established, patients who did not respond to the initial 15 mg dose could benefit from dose increases to a maximum of around 45 mg per day.
-Because the elimination half-life is around 20 to 40 hours, changes in dose should not be made for at least 1 to 2 weeks, to allow for sufficient time for the assessment of the therapeutic response to the given dose.
+In controlled clinical trials to establish the efficacy of mirtazapine in managing major depressive disorder, the most effective range was determined to be around 15 to 45 mg per day.
+Although the exact relationship between the dose of mirtazapine and the satisfactory response in managing major depressive disorder remains yet to be adequately established, patients who did not respond to the initial 15 mg dose could benefit from dose increases to a maximum of around 45 mg per day.
+Because the elimination half-life is around 20 to 40 hours, changes in dose should not be made for at least 1 to 2 weeks to allow for sufficient time to assess the therapeutic response to the given dose.